joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 heights = FOREACH rolledup GENERATE
     FLATTEN(group) AS (country,gender,sport),
+    COUNT_STAR(cube) AS num_people,
     AVG(cube.height) AS avg_height;

 heights = FOREACH heights GENERATE
-    (country is not NULL ? country : '*') as country, (gender is not NULL ? gender : '*') as gender, (sport is not NULL ? sport : '*') as sport, avg_height;
+    (country is not NULL ? country : '*') as country, (gender is not NULL ? gender : '*') as gender, (sport is not NULL ? sport : '*') as sport, num_people,
+    avg_height;
 ```

-When we `ROLLUP` by country, gender, and sport we get the following
-aggregations:
+The `heights` table now contains:

 ```
-(UK,F,baseball,5.5)
-(UK,F,football,5.0)
-(UK,F,*,5.25)
-(UK,M,football,6.0)
-(UK,M,*,6.0)
-(UK,*,*,5.5)
-(US,M,football,6.0)
-(US,M,*,6.0)
-(US,*,*,6.0)
-(*,*,*,5.7)
+(UK,F,baseball,1,5.5)
+(UK,F,football,1,5.0)
+(UK,F,*,2,5.25)
+(UK,M,football,1,6.0)
+(UK,M,*,1,6.0)
+(UK,*,*,3,5.5)
+(US,M,football,2,6.0)
+(US,M,*,2,6.0)
+(US,*,*,2,6.0)
+(*,*,*,5,5.7)
 ```

-Although this might seem artificial, there are some situations where
+Although this might seem artificial,
-this is very useful.
-For example, if the dataset contained
+it is very useful if the columns in a data set are
-hirearctical columns
-(like continent, country, and city), then these would be the only
-sensible aggregations.
+hierarchical.
+For example, this
+would be useful if the data had the columns continent, country, and city,

 # Not Aggregating Over Certain Columns

-The last thing I wanted to cover was situations where you may
+The last situation is where you may
 not want to aggregation over a certain column.
+This may be useful if it that column cannot be aggregated over.
-For our original people table above, supposed that we wanted to
+For our example above, supposed that we wanted to
-compute the average height of people with a given
-country and gender, but also of a particular sport.
-But
+cube over gender and sport, but we wanted
+this quantity only for a particular country,
-for whatever reason, we don't want to aggregate over all
+and we did not want to aggregate over all countries.
-countries, as above.

-We can do this by cubing the data and then flattening out all of the bags:
+We can do this with `CUBE` followed by `FLATTEN`:

 ```
 cubed = CUBE people BY CUBE(gender, sport);